 Identical Twin ID Tag: Played with.
 The twin Newmans Patty and Tea essentially look the same facially, but wear differently (but similar enough) styled clothes, as well as wearing their hair in a slightly different manner between the two of them.
 The main reason it's played with is because their personalitiesare different enough to tell them apart, not to mention that they both have different body types, despite being the same heightnote Patty being the more filled out of the two.

-The biggest examples so far are the Elder Painnote Life Drain potential and bonus stats from the Elder Unit sets, though it requires a clever Skill Tree build due to those Units having 0 S-DEF and Ely Sionnote MASSIVE base S-ATK with a Last Chance Hit Point potential, usable by Fighters as well as Hunters, the Psycho Wand Rodnote huge T-ATK and a potential that reduces PP consumption, and can be used by both Techers and Forces and the King's Bit Talisnote using the King Unit set makes it the most powerful ranged Technic weapon in the game, while also boosting your HP and Defense like mad.
+Infinity +1 Weapon: There's at least one for every weapon type, and true to the trope (and the series), they can only be obtained from the hardest missionsat a rare frequency.
+These mostly include weapons that either gain boosts from using a certain set of Units with it, having a good Weapon Potential, or just having the highest attack stat out of the type.
+Some of the biggest examples so far are the Elder Painnote Life Drain potential and bonus stats from the Elder Unit sets, though it requires a clever Skill Tree build due to those Units having 0 S-DEF and Ely Sionnote MASSIVE base S-ATK with a Last Chance Hit Point potential, usable by Fighters as well as Hunters.
+Currently the ONLY 12★ sword to date., the Psycho Wand Rodnote huge T-ATK and a potential that reduces PP consumption, and can be used by both Techers and Forces and the King's Bit Talisnote using the King Unit set makes it the most powerful ranged Technic weapon in the game, while also boosting your HP and Defense like mad.

 It is pretty much required to beat the third Mining Base mission, and their use should be properly rationed due to both limited duration of use, only available three times, and becomes vastly more expensive with each use.
 But they are so powerful that they can slaughter mooks with ease, and curbstomp Falz Hunar, and pretty much any other boss enemy that shows up, including the second variant of Dark Vibrace, who is mainly there as a damage sponge for the mechs.